 APRA/AMCOS and PPNZ Music Licence

 APRA/AMCOS (Australasian Performing Right Association and Australasian Mechanical Copyright Owners Society) and PPNZ Music Licensing represent songwriters, composers, music publishers, recording companies and artists.
 Together, these organisations have the right to license organisations to play, perform, copy, record or make available their members’ music and sound recordings, and distribute the royalties to members.
 The Music Licence allows performance of musical works and sound recordings for educational purposes, such as playing music in lectures.
 It also allows teachers to make copies of works for staff and students for educational purposes.
 There are specific limitations, including copying of printed music, performance of “grand right works” such as operas, ballets, musicals) or performance of any work in a dramatic context.
 Further information can be found at the APRA/AMCOS and Recorded Music websites.

 Print Media Copyright Agency

 The Print Media Copyright Agency (PMCA) currently provides licences to corporate and government organisations that copy newspapers and magazine articles.
+While book titles are exempt from copyright, there is some overseas EU case law that suggests that copyright may exist in newspaper headlines too.
 Further information can be found on PMCA’s website.